TFNGamesOfficial/create/_projects/getting-started.md

 With the "My Library" tab you can download playsets from GitHub and [create](https://dev.tfngames.tk/docs/dnc/create-your-first-playset) your own Playset.

 ## Download GitHub playsets
-To download playsets via GitHub use the following steps:
+Follow the steps below to download playsets via GitHub:
 1. Visit the playset repo
 2. Copy the SSH line (Example: git@github.com:devgames/thebeginning.git)
 3. Open the "My Library" tab in DNC